HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR: Experiments

-We can see that, \begin{itemize}[wide, labelwidth=!, labelindent=3pt, leftmargin=11pt] \item In AR modes, regardless of the nature of the predictor, HAINAN models achieve superior accuracy than RNN-T and TDT.
-Furthermore, while standard HAINAN models achieve parity in terms of efficiency with TDT, the HAINAN with stateless predictor achieves better speed than TDT model with no performance degradation. \item In NAR modes, HAINAN models achieve consistently better accuracy than CTC, with similar inference speed.
+\begin{itemize}[wide, labelwidth=!, labelindent=3pt, leftmargin=11pt] \item Regardless of the nature of the predictor, AR HAINAN models achieve superior accuracy than RNN-T and TDT counterparts, with similar efficiency. \item NAR-HAINAN achieves consistently better accuracy than CTC, with similar inference speed.
 In particular, NAR stateless HAINAN achieves better accuracy than the AR TDT model, while running over 2X faster; it also outperforms RNN-T model, while being over 4X faster. \item SAR further improves the accuracy of NAR inference with small computational overhead.
-In the case of standard HAINAN, each additional SAR refinement run adds around 3-4 seconds of processing for the whole dataset, while HAINAN with stateless predictor only requires 1-2 seconds per SAR run.
-This is significantly faster than fully autoregressive TDT runs which takes around 40 seconds more processing time in total.
-Also in both models, just one round of SAR makes the model catch up with TDT performance while running at least 2X faster. \item In particular, the HAINAN model with non-zero durations achieve the best results overall.
+With standard HAINAN, each additional SAR refinement run adds around 3-4 seconds of processing for the whole dataset, while stateless HAINAN only requires 1-2 seconds per SAR run.
+This is significantly faster than fully AR TDT runs which takes around 40 seconds more processing time in total.
+Also in both models, just one round of SAR makes the model catch up with TDT performance while running at least 2X faster. \item Viterbi decoding can further improve model accuracy.
+We present an analysis in subsection \ref{representation} that can explain this phenomenon. \item In particular, the HAINAN model with non-zero durations achieve the best results overall.
 Later in Section \ref{duration0}, we present our discovery that can explain this phenomenon. \end{itemize}